JamesMGreene/nestdb/README.md

 </script>
 ```

 If you specify a `filename`, the database will be persistent, and automatically select the best storage method available (IndexedDB, WebSQL or localStorage) depending on the browser.
 In most cases that means a lot of data can be stored, typically in hundreds of MB. **WARNING**: the storage system changed between v1.3 and v1.4 and is NOT back-compatible!
-Your application needs to resync client-side when you upgrade NeDB.
+Your application needs to resync client-side when you upgrade NestDB.

-NeDB is compatible with all major browsers: Chrome, Safari, Firefox, IE9+.
+NestDB is compatible with all major browsers: Chrome, Safari, Firefox, IE9+.
 Tests are in the `browser-version/test` directory (files `index.html` and `testPersistence.html`).

-If you fork and modify nedb, you can build the browser version from the sources, the build script is `browser-version/build.js`.
+If you fork and modify nestdb, you can build the browser version from the sources, the build script is `browser-version/build.js`.

 ## Performance
 ### Speed
-NeDB is not intended to be a replacement of large-scale databases such as MongoDB, and as such was not designed for speed.
+NestDB is not intended to be a replacement of large-scale databases such as MongoDB, and as such was not designed for speed.
 That said, it is still pretty fast on the expected datasets, especially if you use indexing.
 On a typical, not-so-fast dev machine, for a collection containing 10,000 documents, with indexing:
 * Insert: **10,680 ops/s**
 * Find: **43,290 ops/s**
 * Update: **8,000 ops/s**